 - Demographics: Here, you will select gender, age, location, language, and device preferences.

 Pro Tip: Like with any PPC good practice, you should create your campaigns around small groups of keywords and themes.
-This will allow you to segment your targeting better and deliver Pinterest ads that are more relevant to the potential shopper who sees it.
+This will allow you to segment your targeting better and deliver Pinterest ads that are more relevant to the potential shopper who sees them.

-Step 3: Select Your Budget and Schedule
+Step #3: Select Your Budget and Schedule

-Next, you will want to set your daily or lifetime budget, and start and end dates for your campaign.
+Next, you will want to set your daily or lifetime budget and start and end dates for your campaign.

-Step 4: Select Your Optimization and Delivery Preferences
+Step #4: Select Your Optimization and Delivery Preferences

-Now it’s time to choose accelerated or standard delivery, or automatic or custom bids.
+Now it’s time to choose accelerated or standard delivery or automatic or custom bids.
 The latter requires you to manually set your maximum CPC bids.
 We recommend accelerated pacing for high-impact campaigns, as it enables faster delivery – and quicker results – for your budget.

-Step 5: Create Your Ads
+Step #5: Create Your Ads

-It’s now time to select a pin to promote, or create a pin that you wish to use in your ad.
-We suggest using Pinterest’s analytics to start off with one of your organic pins that is already performing well.
-Or, creating a new pin strategically for a specific campaign you’re running.
+It’s now time to select a Pin to promote or create a Pin that you wish to use in your ad.
+We suggest using Pinterest’s analytics to start off with one of your organic Pins that is already performing well or creating a new Pin strategically for a specific campaign you’re running.

-Here are some of our top tips for creating effective Pinterest ads for eCommerce, to get you started:
+Here are some of our top tips for creating effective Pinterest ads for eCommerce to get you started:

-- Make sure your promoted pins are in line with Pinterest guidelines.
+- Make sure your promoted Pins are in line with Pinterest guidelines.
 The most common reasons ads aren’t approved are irrelevant targeting, excessive hashtagging, and irrelevant URLs.

 - You want to make sure you are picking the right format for your brand.
-For eCommerce these include promoted, video, buying, and carousel pins, which we highlighted above.
+For eCommerce, these include promoted, video, buying, and carousel Pins, which we highlighted above.

 - Make your ads memorable by finding creative ways to showcase your products.
 Products on a white background with too much spacing, for example, are just not going to cut it.